Second order semi-parametric inference for multivariate log Gaussian Cox processes: Second order conditional composite likelihood

 We here omit the $M_{ii,k}$ to focus the cross validation on the fit of the cross correlation structure.
-To reduce the sensitivity to Monte Carlo variation, one may compute cross validation scores $CV_{kl}(q,\lambda)$, $l=1,\ldots,L$, based on $L$ independent $K$-fold random splits of the data and use the average $\overline{CV}(q,\lambda)$ of the $CV_{kl}(q,\lambda)$, $k=1,\ldots,K$, $l=1,\ldots,L$.
-According to standard practice in the statistical learning literature \citep{hastie:tibshirani:friedman:13} we use $K$ in the range of 5 to 10.
+To reduce the sensitivity to Monte Carlo variation, one may compute cross validation scores $CV_{kl}(q,\lambda)$, $l=1,\ldots,L$, based on $L$ independent $K$-fold random splits of the data, and use the average $\overline{CV}(q,\lambda)$ of the $CV_{kl}(q,\lambda)$, $k=1,\ldots,K$, $l=1,\ldots,L$.
+We do not have a theoretical foundation for choosing $K$.
+We hence follow the rule of thumb in the statistical learning literature \citep{hastie:tibshirani:friedman:13} and choose $K$ in the range of 5 to 10.
+Regarding $L$, a very large $L$ can essentially eliminate the Monte Carlo variation due to the random splitting of the data into $K$ folds.
+However, a moderate $L$ is often used in practice to avoid excessive computing times.
+For example, we use $K=5$ and $L=10$ in our simulation studies in Section~\ref{sec:simu}.